Jacqueline Felgate

 Jacqueline Felgate is an Australian television and radio presenter.

 Felgate currently hosts the Drive program on 3AW.

 Career

 Felgate began her journalism career in 2005 with a cadetship at the Herald Sun, later freelancing for Nine News Melbourne before joining Seven News Melbourne in 2012.
 At Seven, she served as a senior reporter and fill-in presenter, eventually becoming the afternoon news presenter and weekend sport presenter.

-In 2022, Jacqui transitioned to radio, becoming the senior host of 3AW’s football coverage, and she regularly appears as a fill-in host on the 3AW Breakfast.
+In 2022, Jacqui transitioned to radio, becoming the senior host of 3AW’s football coverage, and she regularly appeared as a fill-in host on 3AW Breakfast, Afternoons and Drive.
 She also hosted Friday Night Football and contributes weekly food reviews.

-in September 2023, 3AW announced that Felgate would become the new host of its Drive program from January 2024.
+In September 2023, 3AW announced that Felgate would become the new host of its Drive program from January 2024.